 The Merchant must reconcile daily receipts and record all revenue and bank deposits into PeopleSoft Financials on a timely basis.
 A journal line into the correct general ledger bank account must be completed for each day and for each total by card type (ie. VISA and MasterCard).
 The line description should include the unit name, card type and date of transactions.

-If cardholder data is received via e-mail, it must be deleted from all folders.
-The trash folder must also be purged.
+Electronic media (e-mail, text messaging, etc.) is not a secure method to send or receive cardholder data and is strictly prohibited as a means of accepting cardholder data.
+If cardholder data is received via e-mail, it must be deleted from both the inbox and deleted items folder.
+The trash folder must be purged.
 If you reply to an e-mail containing cardholder data, this information must be removed.
+Transactions where cardholder data is received via electronic media must not be processed.

 Visitors must be authorized before entering areas where cardholder data is processed or stored.
 Visitors must sign a visitor log, be identified with a visitor badge and be escorted when in highly sensitive areas.
 This does not include areas where